 Uhura has a moment of courage and strength

-Don’t look or my cloths might fall off
+Don’t look or my clothes might fall off

 What about the men in STID?
 Should we be outraged?